-It is believed that the very first recorded visitor to the cave was Archilochus, a lyrical poet from Paros, who lived from 728 to 650 BC.
+It is believed that the very first recorded visitor to the cave was Archilochus, a lyric poet from Paros, who lived from 728 to 650 BC.

-The cave’s wonders have drawn attention over the course of time since then and have brought many people to the island, in hopes of uncovering the cave’s hidden treasures.
+The cave’s wonders have drawn attention over the centuries, and have brought many people to the island in hopes of uncovering the cave’s hidden treasures.
 It has also been a place of beauty, awe and inspiration to those who have seen it in person.

-Residents on the island knew about the existence of the cave for many centuries; however, the insides remained unexplored until 1673, when the French ambassador to Constantinople, Marquis de Nouadel, visited the island to explore the cave.
+Residents on the island always knew about the existence of the cave; however, the interior remained unexplored until 1673, when the French ambassador to Constantinople, Marquis de Nouadel, visited the island to explore the cave.

 He had heard information leading him to believe that there were valuable archaeological artifacts waiting to be discovered there.

 His plan was to discover the artifacts and take them back to France; instead, he and his team lowered themselves down on ropes only to discover the rarest artifact of all, the natural beauty of the cave itself!

 Inspired by the cave, and since it was Christmas, Marquis de Nouadel decided to perform mass on the top of a stalagmite that resembled an altar.

 He then inscribed: “Here Christ himself celebrated Midnight Mass on Christmas 1673.”
 The inscription still remains today, along with many others.